mth229/mth229.github.io/newton.md

 as the algorithm gets close.

 The approximate root is $x_4$.
-It is important to realize that the actual answer is not likely to be the value computed by Newton's method, which we call `xstar` at times.
+It is important to realize that the actual, *exact*, answer is not likely to be the value computed by Newton's method, which we call `xstar` at times.
 In most cases, the true answer will be irrational and `xstar` a floating point number, which ultimately can never be better than an approximation to an irrational